AlcoholRehabHelp Logo

 Treatment & Support Groups for Alcoholism

 There are different addiction treatment options for those facing alcohol problems.
-These include support groups, therapies, medical treatments, and more typically used in conjunction with detox and withdrawal.
+Medical treatment for alcohol use disorder is typically used in conjunction with a medical detox.

 Here are some options to get you started: